 4 Reasons to Complete Your Home Inspection Prior to Listing

 - A pre-listing home inspection makes it less likely that you will need to renegotiate terms because of an unexpected issue.
-A pre-listing inspection will not guarantee that a buyer will not opt for their own inspection, of course.
+A pre-listing inspection will not guarantee that a buyer will not opt for their own inspection.
 However, inspectors generally should uncover the monumental issues that can hang up a deal.
 Opting for the pre-listing negotiation can help cut down on the uncertainty that might prompt a renegotiation.
 This can be helpful when you are dealing with a sellers market where there may be multiple offers on the table.
 You can reject, counter, or accept knowing that no glaring issues will make you wish you had gone with the other offer in the end.

 - A pre-listing home inspection helps you build valuable trust with a potential buyer.
 A pre-listing home inspection suggests ultimately that you are both serious about selling the home and committed to giving buyers a reason to purchase your home.
 When the seller completes a home inspection, it can help buyers feel at ease about the condition of the house.
 This frees them up to envision their future in the home free of worry about finding unexpected issues that may make the dream a nightmare.
-Ultimately, this can help sell your home more quickly by allowing buyers to focus on the strengths of your home over worrying about the unknowns.
+Ultimately, this can help sell your home more quickly.
+It allows buyers to focus on the strengths of your home over worrying about the unknowns.

 Just because there are a number of positives when it comes to pre-listing home inspections does not mean that there are some negatives.

 It will cost you more money to have an inspection than not.
-You will also need to disclose what was found and you may still have to go through a buyer’s home inspection for their level of comfort.
+You will need to disclose what was found and you may still have to go through a buyer’s home inspection for their level of comfort.
 Ultimately, the worst unexpected repairs will be costly no matter if the inspection takes place prior to the listing or prior to the closing.
-However, none of these options are nonstarters, but must be evaluated in light of your own situation.
+None of these options are nonstarters, but must be evaluated in light of your own situation.

 Whether or not you opt for a pre-listing inspection must be considered on your personal preference, confidence in your home’s condition, and desire for risk.
 A pre-inspection affords more peace of mind, but it will cost you some money.